WYANG008/CS5246SemEval2019Task3/README.md

-# ANA at SemEval-2019 Task 3
+# SemEval-2019 Task 3

-This repo contains the code for our paper,

- *ANA at SemEval-2019 Task 3: Contextual Emotion detection in Conversations through hierarchical LSTMs and BERT*
+SemEval-2019 Task 3: Contextual Emotion detection in Conversations through hierarchical LSTMs and BERT*

-[Automated Nanny Agent (ANA)](https://www.amii.ca/ana-automated-nanny-agent/) is a project founded by [Alberta Machine Intelligence Institute (AMII)](https://www.amii.ca/).
-For more details, please visit the webpages.

 An overview of the proposed *HRLCE* Model: